zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

 ### Create Local Repositories for the Lustre\* Packages

 The Intel® Manager for Lustre\* distribution does not include Lustre\* software packages.
-These need to be acquired separately from the Lustre\* download server.
+These need to be acquired separately from the Lustre\* project's download server.
 The following instructions will establish the manager node as a YUM repository server for the network.
-The Intel® Manager for Lustre\* server is automatically configured as a web server, so it is a convenient location for the repositories.
+The Intel® Manager for Lustre\* server is automatically configured as a web server, so it is a convenient location for the repository mirrors.

 An alternative strategy is to copy the repository definition from step 1 directly onto each Lustre\* server and client (saving the file in `/etc/yum.repos.d` on each node), and skip the other steps that follow.
 This avoids creating a local repository on the manager node, and uses the Lustre\* download servers directly to download packages.